SysKitTeam/docs-spdockit/explore-reports-and-create-documentation/best-practices/best-practices-reports.md

 ---
-title: Available Best Practices Reports
-description: >-
-  This article describes which best practices reports are available in SPDocKit and can help you keep your SharePoint farm healthy.
+description: This article describes which best practices reports are available in SPDocKit and can help you keep your SharePoint farm healthy.
-author: Iva Novoselic
-date: 25/5/2017
 ---

 # Best Practices Reports